-ICAO releases list of Technical Advisory Board members that will recommend eligible offsets for CORSIA
+ICAO releases list of Technical Advisory Board members who will recommend eligible offsets for CORSIA

 Thu 28 Mar 2019 – ICAO has released the list of members appointed to the Technical Advisory Body (TAB) that will assess emissions units programmes for eligibility under the UN agency’s Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA).
 The TAB, which will provide recommendations on eligibility to ICAO’s governing 36-State Council for decision, is made up of 19 members that the Council has agreed meet the required technical expertise and balanced geographical representation.
 Around 40 candidates had been nominated for membership by 34 countries.
 Among the members are two former chairmen of the UNFCCC’s CDM Executive Board and others with experience of carbon markets and UN negotiations.
 An early task of the TAB will be to discuss and provide recommendations on the vintage of eligible units.